ddd-referenz/ddd-referenz/manuscript/05-destillieren-fuer-strategic-design.md

 > Terme und der notwendigen Mathematik das gesamte Wissen über
 > Elektromagnetismus im 19.
 Jahrhundert aus.

-These four equations, along with the definitions of their terms and the body of mathematics they rest on, express the entirety of classical nineteenth-century electromagnetism.

 Wie kann man sich auf das zentrale Problem konzentrieren und verhindern, dass man in einem Meer von Nebensächlichkeiten ertrinkt?